qwaneu/qwaneu.github.io/_drafts/development-feedback-loops.md

 fixing flaky tests, getting quicker pull request feedback, doing pair programming instead of pull requests.

-Another way in which the inner loop has a big leverage: "if you go very fast, you will get much faster feedback on whether things are going the right way" (quote Rob).
+Another way in which the inner loop has a big leverage.
+As Rob says
+> "if you go very fast, you will get much faster feedback on whether things are going the right way" .

 So technical excellence enables a speedup in the middle loop ("becoming better faster") and in the outer loop - faster discovery, market testing, etc.